Yueeeeeeee/yueeeeeeee.github.io/index.md

 ## About Me

 Hello, this is Zhenrui Yue (岳真锐 in Chinese)!
 I am a 4th year Ph.D. candidate in Cognitive Science & Language Processing with [Dr. Wang](https://wangdong.org/) at [University of Illinois Urbana-Champaign](https://illinois.edu/).
 Prior to that, I graduated with B.S. in Mechatronics and Information Technology and M.S. in Robotics, Cognition, Intelligence from [Technische Universität München](https://tum.de/).
 I have broad research interests in natural language processing, recommender systems and information retrieval.
-I am particularly interested in building efficient and reliable large language models (LLMs) and large multimodal models (LMMs), with real-world applications such as conversation and recommendation.
+My current focus lies in developing high-performance, efficient and robust large language models (LLMs) and vision-language models (VLMs), with an emphasis on domains such as intelligent agents, conversational systems and recommendation.

 ## News